However, did you know that matcha is the best and most natural concentrated source for an amino acid called L-theanine?

 Common reasons to supplement L-theanine | How L-theanine works, according to science

-Research has shown that L-theanine is responsible for why we feel so focused and alert when we drink matcha.
+Research has shown that L-theanine is responsible for the heightened focus and alertness we experience when drinking matcha.

 In a 2008 study, participants performed cognitively demanding visual-spatial tasks after being given L-theanine or a placebo.
 Participants who were given L-theanine were shown to be more alert, productive, and better able to take on tasks requiring sustained brainpower when compared with the placebo group.
 They also found that when participants were given L-theanine in combination with caffeine - the same mix a natural cup of matcha delivers — they experienced faster reaction times, improved sentence verification accuracy, and better reactive memories than the placebo group.
 (6) (7)